Cincinnati - A Brief History

 Top For Young Professionals

 Cincinnati is home to many bustling neighborhoods, along with an impressive metropolitan area full of thriving businesses.
 The city metro system and the brand new downtown streetcar makes getting around the city easier than ever, and gives the feel of a small city.
 The region ranks higher than New York, Boston, Chicago, and Los Angeles for the number of Fortune 500 companies per capita.
-Eight Fortune 500 companies and fifteen Fortune 1000 companies have settled their headquarters in the heart
+Eight Fortune 500 companies and fifteen Fortune 1000 companies call Cincinnati home.

 One of 2016's Top 15 Best Cities for Young Professionals - Forbes